4044ever/pizza2/README.md

-"# pizza"
+Just a personal Hugo site with some baking math to scale pizza,  baguettes etc.

-Just a personal page with some baking math to scale pizza and baguettes
+And some Hugo recipes.

 https://scale-pizza.netlify.app